 4. Use your platform to advance healthy manhood.
 We’re focusing much of our campus mental health work this year on football teams.
 We made this decision because these are young men who are still often socialized to be “tough” or “hyper-masculine” — and they also have tremendous influence on campus.
 When someone with the status of a Division 1 football player uses his voice to speak up against sexual assault or to educate his peers on consent, the impact is profound.
 But we all have a platform, and we all have influence in our communities.
 Using our voices to model and support healthy manhood is the first step toward ending violence against women.

 We’re grateful to our partners at Harry’s for making our mental health work with college football teams possible — and we’re looking forward to partnering with these young leaders as they continue their careers in sports, business, government, and community leadership.
-If you are interested in bringing A CALL TO MEN to your college football team, let us know.
-You can email us at info @acalltomen.org.
+If you are interested in bringing A Call To Men to your college football team, let us know.
+You can email us at firstname.lastname@example.org.